Something bit me in Transylvania, and that is no joke.

-I took a risk on an entree I could not translate and was surprised with this.
+I took a risk on an entrée I could not translate and was pleasantly surprised.

 The slices of roasted herb-and-cheese-filled chicken were wonderful and the potatoes were perfectly buttery.
 I do not eat tomatoes or corn but both were fresh, and the lemonade was absolutely worth the hype.